Adhesive Converting Blog

 Everything You Need to Know About EMI Shielding

-If you could touch radio waves and signals, you wouldn't be able to move from one end of your home to another.
-In fact, the device from which you're reading this article probably has a wireless signal.
+If you were able to touch radio waves and signals, you wouldn't be able to move ten feet without bumping into one.
+In fact, the device from which you're reading this article has a wireless signal (unless you’ve printed it out).

-Customers often approach us with designs that shield against electromagnetic interference.
-Their innovative solutions, combined with our flexible material knowledge and machines, generate product components that prevent EMI disturbances.
+As a flexible material converter, customers often approach us with designs that shield against electromagnetic interference.
+We combine their innovative solutions with our flexible material knowledge & machines to build product components that prevent EMI disturbances.

-Luckily for all of us, EMI is a problem that can be solved with proper protections.
-Keep reading to learn everything you need about EMI shielding and the materials that keep your signals in check.
+Keep reading to learn all about EMI shielding, gaskets, and the materials that keep your signals in check.

 What is Electromagnetic Interference (EMI)?